Rigid Foam Over Batt Insulation, Why Not?

 Is Rigid Foam Insulation Better Than Fiberglass?

 Before applying rigid foam over batt insulation, you may wonder which one is better between those two.
-So, to ease you into it below is a brief comparison.
+So, to help you understand it, below is a brief comparison.

 The Materials